0marwa0/blockUi/README.md

 - Dark and light mode

 ## Usage

-You can use this website to generate readme files in markdown language without actually writing in markdown ;).
+To run this project in your device, download the repository and open terminal in your editor and run command…

-## Code Examples
+  - npm install
-To run this project in your device, download the repository and open terminal in your editor and run command… npm start
+  - npm start
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+  - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 Or you can directly visit this link [https://blocksui.netlify.app/#/](https://blocksui.netlify.app/#/)